In Search of Extraterrestrial Artificial Intelligence Through Dyson Sphere-like structures around Primordial Black Holes

 \section{Abstract}

 Are we alone?
 It is a compelling question that human beings have confronted for centuries.
-The search for extraterrestrial life is a broad range of quests for finding the simple forms of life up to intelligent beings in the Universe.
-The plausible assumption is that there is a chance that intelligent life will followed by advanced civilization equipped or even dominated by artificial intelligence (AI).
-In this work, we categorize the advanced civilizations (on an equal footing, an AI-dominated civilization) on the Kardashev scale.
-We propose a new scale known as space exploration distance to measure civilization advancement.
+The search for extraterrestrial life is a broad range of quests for finding simple forms of life up to intelligent beings in the Universe.
+The plausible assumption is that there is a chance that intelligent life will be followed by advanced civilization equipped or even dominated by artificial intelligence (AI).
+In this work, we categorize advanced civilizations (on an equal footing, an AI-dominated civilization) on the Kardashev scale.
+We propose a new scale known as the space exploration distance to measure civilization advancement.
 We propose a relation between this length and the Kardashev scale.
-Then, we suggest the idea that advanced civilizations will use primordial black holes as sources of harvesting energy.
+Then, we suggest the idea that advanced civilizations will use primordial black holes (PBHs) as sources of harvesting energy.
 We calculate the energy harvested by calculating the space exploration distance.
-Finally, we propose an observational method to detect the possibility of extraterrestrial AI using Dyson spheres-like structures around primordial black holes in the Milky Way and other galaxies.
+Finally, we propose an observational method to detect the possibility of extraterrestrial AI using Dyson sphere\textendash like structures around PBHs in the Milky Way and other galaxies.

 \keywords{ \object{Astrobiology (74)}, \object{Search for extraterrestrial intelligence (2127)}, \\ \object{ Primordial black holes (1292)} }